zulip/zulip/help/include/followed-topic-workflows.md

   automatically treated as [unmuted](/help/mute-a-topic), so it will be easy to see when someone responds to your message.

-- If you like, follow just the topics where you prompt attention is needed, and [enable desktop and mobile notifications](/help/follow-a-topic#configure-notifications-for-followed-topics) for followed topics.
+- If you like, follow just the topics where your prompt attention is needed, and [enable desktop and mobile notifications](/help/follow-a-topic#configure-notifications-for-followed-topics) for followed topics.